The following four articles were part of the Canaanite "genocide"

 non-Israelite people federated with Israel in Canaan."

-The actual reference is, "The descendants of Moses' father-in-law, the
+reference is, "The descendants of Moses' father-in-law, the

 Kenite, went up from the City of Palms with the men of Judah to live

 among the people of the Desert of Judah in the Negev near Arad."
 (Judge

 1:16) The claim is partly true.
 The Bible stipulates principles whereby

 aliens could join in with the Israelite community.
 Other examples are

 Ruth, the Moabitess and Rahab the harlot.
 However, this does not in

 itself provide evidence that mainstream Jews were derived from

 claim is, "Moreover, the Perizzites are usually named as a